exo-docker/exo/README.md

 - <http://localhost> for eXo Platform access
 - <http://localhost/mail> to see all the mails sent by eXo platform

+## Development

+We provide a solution for injecting modified Java archives (jar and war) for development purposes.

+This can be done by adding an extra docker volume to `/tmp/_injectors_` folder.
+Each placed file in this directory will be copied

+on the suitable target folder.

+:warning: It is strictly recommended to avoid using the functionality for production environments.

 ## Image build